 Therefore, we have established a system of internal control over financial reporting and we constantly reevaluate those controls and our related systems.
-Our management has evaluated the effectiveness of our internal control over financial reporting, as required by Rule 13-a-15(c) of the Exchange Act of 1934, as amended, or Exchange Act, and we have concluded that our internal control over financial reporting was effective for our fiscal year ended December 31, 2013.
+Our management has evaluated the effectiveness of our internal control over financial reporting, as required by Rule 13-a-15(c) of the Exchange Act of 1934, as amended, or the Exchange Act, and we have concluded that our internal control over financial reporting was effective for our fiscal year ended December 31, 2014.
 If we fail to maintain the adequacy of our internal controls, our management may conclude that our internal control over financial reporting is not effective in the future.
-Moreover, effective internal control over financial reporting is necessary for us to produce reliable financial reports and to prevent fraud.
+Moreover, effective internal control over financial reporting is not effective in the future and to prevent fraud.
 As a result, our failure to achieve and maintain effective internal control over financial reporting could result in the loss of investor confidence in the reliability of our financial statements, which in turn could harm our business and negatively impact the market price of our ADSs.